temperodave/developer-documentation/README.md

 - Find, use, and share business data in real-time.
 - Connect to virtually any data source. ([ full list here ](#supported-datasources))
 - Create unified data security and policies.
-- Join data from differnt data sources.
+- Join data from different data sources.
 - Create worksheets and models to visualize data.
 - Build and publish apps using no-code framework.
 - Share and collaborate with others.